hkereb/SWIFT-API/README.md

 # 🏦 SWIFT API

 A Spring Boot API for querying and managing SWIFT/BIC codes using a MySQL database in a Dockerized environment.
-Data provided by Remitly.
+Initial data is imported from an .xlsx file provided by Remitly and loaded into the database.

 #### What is a SWIFT/BIC code?
 A SWIFT code, or Bank Identifier Code (BIC), is a unique identifier that ensures your international money transfer reaches the correct bank and branch.
 It acts like a bank's unique address, guiding your funds through a global network.
 Select the country where your bank is located to find the correct SWIFT code.